 IT DEPENDS

 Sadly, unlike anti-modchip protected backups/imports, codes will not remedy this situation.
 Copies of the game Road Rash Jailbreak and Nascar Rumble do not seem to work using game enhancers with non-post 1999 Electronic Arts originals to load the country code from.
 For some reason, the only way I can get my copy to work is if I load the country code from the original Road Rash Jailbreak CD first.
-A fan of the site has told me that all post 1999 Electronic Arts and EA Sports original Playstation CDs do the trick as well.
+A fan of the site has told me that all post 1999 Electronic Arts and EA Sports original PlayStation CDs do the trick as well.

-In order to load Playstation backups/imports that have more than one data track requires the country code from a source disc with more than one data track: UNKNOWN
+In order to load PlayStation backups/imports that have more than one data track requires the country code from a source disc with more than one data track: UNKNOWN

-I've never heard of this being an issue, however I never had to deal with a Playstation backup that had more than one data track on it.
+I've never heard of this being an issue, however I never had to deal with a PlayStation backup that had more than one data track on it.

 -Thanks go out to neohippy1980 for the above two tips.